Webzang

 Implications

-• Your server mailbox will reach capacity quickly and if you don’t arrange for your host to delete the emails in the inbox when you get an alert, new incoming emails will bounce.
+• If you don’t delete the emails from the server inbox when you get an alert, new incoming emails will bounce and you won’t necessarily know.

 Best for: small businesses with a single email and relatively low email traffic.